aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/shape/_index.md

 **Returns:**
 [Node](../../com.aspose.words/node) - The node added.
-### canHaveImage() {#canHaveImage--}
+### canHaveImage() {#canHaveImage}
 ```
 public boolean canHaveImage()
 ```

 Returns  true  if the shape type allows the shape to have an image.

 Although Microsoft Word has a special shape type for images, it appears that in Microsoft Word documents any shape except a group shape can have an image, therefore this property returns  true  for all shapes except [GroupShape](../../com.aspose.words/groupshape).

 **Returns:**
-boolean - True if the shape type allows the shape to have an image.
+boolean - \{ true  if the shape type allows the shape to have an image.
-### clearRunAttrs() {#clearRunAttrs--}
+### clearRunAttrs() {#clearRunAttrs}
 ```
 public void clearRunAttrs()
 ```